vekatze/neut/book/src/static-memory-management.md

 The compiler indeed performs this optimization.
 When a `free` is required, the compiler looks for a `malloc` in the continuation that is the same size and optimizes away such a pair if one exists.
 The resulting assembly code thus performs in-place updates.

 ### How Effective Is This Optimization?

-The performance benefit obtained by allocation canceling seems to be pretty significant.

 Below is the result of benchmarking of a bubble sorting program.
 This test creates a random list of length `N` and performs bubble sort on the list.